How to Start an ALA Student Chapter

 Notify ALA

-The approved constitution, name of advisor, and list of officers should be sent to Mariel Colbert, the staff liaison.
-The student chapter group's information will appear on the ALA Student Chapter website.
+The approved constitution, name of advisor, and list of officers should be sent the Chapter Relations Office.
+The student chapter group's information will appear on the ALA Student Chapter Directory

 Hold an Election